alxhotel/graphwork/README.md

 For now they are only executed based on "the most connected" criteria.

-Be patient they may take a while.
-Aprox.
-90 sec. in a normal specs laptop.
+It take aprox.
+5 sec. in a normal specs laptop.

 ## License